ervandew/keyring/README.rst

 ------

-For other programs the keyring script provides a ``prompt`` command which will open a dialog (pygtk) where you can enter the key to use and the keyring script will put the resulting password into your clipboard for 10 seconds during which time you can paste it into the password field of whatever app you are using:
+For other programs the keyring script provides a ``prompt`` command which will open a dialog (python-gobject) where you can enter the key to use and the keyring script will put the resulting password into your clipboard for 10 seconds during which time you can paste it into the password field of whatever app you are using:

 ::